Campbellsville, Kentucky

 Campbellsville is a city in central Kentucky founded in 1817 by Andrew Campbell.
+As of the 2020 United States Census, the population was 11,426.
 It is known for Campbellsville University, Taylor Regional Hospital health care system, its historic downtown, and the proximity to Green River Lake State Park.
-Campbellsville is the county seat of Taylor County, with a geographic boundary shaped like a heart.
+Campbellsville is the county seat of Taylor County which has a geographic boundary shaped like a heart.
 Campbellsville celebrated its bicentennial on July 4, 2017.

 History

 Founding

-The city was founded in 1817 and laid out by Andrew Campbell, who had moved from Augusta County, Virginia.
+The city was founded in 1817 and laid out by Andrew Campbell, who had moved from Augusta County, Virginia, along with his wife Rebecca Campbell and four of his brothers, James, Adam, Michael, and David Campbell.
 Campbell owned a gristmill and a tavern and began selling lots in Campbellsville in 1814.
 Campbellsville was designated by the state legislature as the county seat in 1848 after Taylor County was separated from Green County.
 The city agreed to sell the public square to the county for one dollar so that a courthouse could be built.

 Historic sites

 Campbellsville has several historic sites as listed under Taylor County in the National Register of Historic Places listings in Kentucky.

 The Campbellsville Historic Commercial District includes several blocks of Main Street.
 The historic First Street Brewery one street over dates back to the prohibition.
 Which is due to open in 2021 for the first time since the 1930s.
-The most notable structure in this district is Merchant Tower (formally Merchants Hotel) which has Romanesque architecture.
-It has been listed individually on the National Register of Historic Places since 1980.

 The city's first courthouse was burned by Confederate cavalry in 1864 because the Union Army was using it for barracks.
 After the war, a second courthouse was built on the same site.
 The third courthouse was built in 1965 on a property adjoining the "old courthouse" (on the aptly named Court Street).
 A fourth courthouse referred to as the Justice Center building was built on Main Street (along with a new adjoining county jail) in 2008.
 The project removed several old commercial buildings from the 300 block of East Main Street.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.1 sqmi, of which 6.0 sqmi is land and 0.1 sqmi (1.65%) is covered by water.

 US 68, KY 55, KY 210, and KY 70 pass through Campbellsville.

+Taylor County has also claimed to contain the geographic center of Kentucky, in Campbellsville.
+In addition to the City of Campbellsville motto meaning "city in the middle of the commonwealth", the city contains a station marker placed by the United States Coast and Geodetic Survey circa 1916 which has since been regarded by citizens as the fabled center marker of Kentucky.
+It is located in front of the Montgomery Library on the campus of Campbellsville University.